Science of the Male Orgasm and Ejaculation

 Having orgasms can potentially extend your life.
 A study published in The BMJ looked at 918 men between the ages of 45 and 59 over four years.
 The researchers found that the men with “high orgasmic frequency” reduced their mortality risk by up to 50 percent.
 The subjects who had two or more orgasms each week died at half the rate of the men who had orgasms less than once a month.

 Orgasms can take your mind off stressful situations and can also be indicative of a happy, healthy sexual relationship.
 The oxytocin and endorphins released by orgasm can make people feel more relaxed and comfortable.
+Ejaculation doesn't have to happen with a partner to have stress-relief benefits.
 Studies have indicated that both partnered sex and masturbation can lower stress levels.

 The surge of dopamine produced by an orgasm has been linked to feelings of happiness and satisfaction, which could improve depression.

 Male orgasmic disorder, also referred to as anorgasmia, is the inability to reach orgasm after plenty of sexual stimulation, also often referred to as delayed ejaculation.
 These conditions should not be confused with erectile dysfunction or low libido, although they might coexist.
 Premature ejaculation is essentially the opposite of delayed ejaculation—having an orgasm before sex or within a minute of starting.
 And retrograde ejaculation, sometimes referred to as “dry orgasm,” is when a man reaches sexual climax but does not release semen.
 Semen enters the bladder instead of coming out of the penis.